stevensshlee-svg/Networking-demos/Core Concepts/Multi-VLAN STP/README.md

 ## Observations and Lessons Learned
-- Initial failover test appeared as SW4 wasn't showing as root immediately after shutting down SW1's links.
+Initial failover test appeared as SW4 wasn't showing as root immediately after shutting down SW1's links.
 However, this wasn't due to a misconfiguration in STP.
 This was a result of STP's Max Age time of 20 seconds and Listening/Learning state transitions of 15 seconds each during the convergence process.
 Given the time these processes take, it takes roughly 50 seconds to a minute for the secondary root bridge to fully take over.
-- While 50 to 60 seconds may seem minusule, in an enterprise environment that downtime could have significant impact on a business operation.
+While 50 to 60 seconds may seem minusule, in an enterprise environment that downtime could have significant impact on a business operations.
 The convergence process of pvst really highlights the direct motivation for Rapid-pvst implementation in enterprise environments.